 Moses was encouraged to apply to several of the top bio-medical research programs.
 He was accepted to Ph.
 D. programs at Cornell Weill, NYU, Columbia, Rockefeller, Mt.
 Sinai, Sloan Kettering.
 Moses eventually choose Rockefeller University to continue his education and began his studies in Developmental Genetics with full support including both financial and academic of the university.
 Both the LSAMP and MARC programs that Moses participated in serve to increase the number of traditionally underserved students in STEM disciplines with a strongly promotes research in the bio-medical fields.

 Ismaele Jacque graduated from Brooklyn College cum laude in 2003 with a B.S. in Biology.
-As an alumna of the school’s Minority Access to Research Careers (MARC) program, to which she was accepted into in 2001, Ismaele worked with Professor He Qi studying molecular and cellular mechanism governing the Drosophilia visual system.
+As an alumna of the school’s Maximizing Access to Research Careers (MARC) program, to which she was accepted into in 2001, Ismaele worked with Professor He Qi studying molecular and cellular mechanism governing the Drosophilia visual system.

 Ismaele received her Ph.
 D. in Microbiology in December 2008 at Yale University in New Haven after nearly six years of study and research - quite an accomplishment for a student whose interest in science was encouraged when, as a sophomore, she decided to take three difficult science classes at Brooklyn College.
 These three classes, some of the toughest any student can manage, were Chemistry, Organic Chemistry and Calculus.
 As a student used to overcoming challenges, Ismaele, who in a CUNY Matters article describes herself as enjoying challenges, earned two B+s and an A in those classes.
 What is also amazing is not only that Ismaele did so well in these classes but that she took them all in the same semester.